-- Frequency: The time required to complete one cycle of vibration.
-In studies of vibration are used CPM (cycles per second) or Hz (hertz).
+- Frequency: The time required to complete one cycle of a vibration.
+In studies of vibration the terms used CPM (cycles per second) or Hz (hertz).

-- Displacement: The total distance that describes the vibrant element, from one end to another of his movement.
+- Displacement: The total distance that the vibrant element moves.
+From one end to the other end of its movement.

 - Free vibration: vibration caused by a system due to an instantaneous excitation.

-- Forced vibration: vibration caused by a constant excitation due to the causes of mechanical vibrations
+- Forced vibration: vibration caused by a constant excitation of mechanical movement.

 - Vibration due to eccentricity (rotating machinery).